Communications

 For the Yonkers (New York) Uniformed Fire Officers Association, the fire in the Bronx, along with several large-scale fires of their own, spurred a member and his daughter to put together a plan to reach out to all city residents living in similar structures.
 They held a press conference and handed out fliers to every resident in more than 7,000 units in the city.
 But their push on social media was where they really got the community’s attention.

-“Boosting our message via Facebook has gotten the best response,” said PJ Goldfeder, president of the Yonkers Uniformed Fire Officers Association, adding that the push has evolved into a multilingual campaign that’s ongoing.
+“Boosting our message via Facebook has gotten the best response,” said PJ Goldfeder, former president of the Yonkers Uniformed Fire Officers Association, adding that the push has evolved into a multilingual campaign that’s ongoing.
 “Within a few short days we were able to positively engage over 14,000 people in our municipality.
 That was something that we absolutely could not have done a few years ago.”

 The campaign in Yonkers is just one of countless examples of public safety agencies and labor organizations harnessing the power of social media to reach their community.
 Social media has emerged as an immediate source of information dissemination during emergencies.
 But that outreach can’t begin and end during emergencies when information urgently needs to reach the public.